efe-v2/case-study/README.md

 I've truly enjoyed working on this project and sharing the journey with you.

 I'm eager to dive deeper into this field, experiment with advanced methods, and explore new techniques to enhance recommendation systems.
-There’s always more to learn and discover, and I’m excited about the potential improvements and innovations ahead.
+There’s always more to learn and discover, and I am excited about the potential improvements and innovations ahead.

 Thank you for taking the time to read through this project!
 Your feedback and suggestions are greatly appreciated and always welcome. 🚀